wa0uwh/ERB-EspWebServer/README.md

       Implemented Data Creation Rate Per Web Page Function
       Implemented a Used CPU Seconds Value for Display
-      Implemented a link to a Use Map Display
+      Implemented a link to a Use Map Display Implemented Slider Bars, Currently used for Page Refresh Interval

 --